-- Store at room temperature. - Keep all drugs in a safe place.
+- Store at room temperature with the lid tightly closed. - Keep all drugs in a safe place.
 Keep all drugs out of the reach of children and pets. - Throw away unused or expired drugs.
 Do not flush down a toilet or pour down a drain unless you are told to do so.
 Check with your pharmacist if you have questions about the best way to throw out drugs.
 There may be drug take-back programs in your area.